 Safflower powder lessens bad cholesterol while increasing good cholesterol reduces blood pressure, and has been found to prevent the hardening of the arteries (atherosclerosis).
 This condition can lead to heart attack and stroke.

-During this time, when women are often stressed thanks to significant physical shifts, safflower powder also combats stubborn belly fat, which can be very difficult to get rid of as menopause approaches.
+During this time, when women are often stressed thanks to significant physical shifts, Safflower powder also combats stubborn belly fat, which can be very difficult to get rid of as menopause approaches.
 It also helps regulate the period, which can be highly irregular during the years up to menopause.

-Safflower powder as a supplement has several benefits to the cardiovascular system.
 In addition to helping people avoid the hardening of arteries, it also acts as a blood thinner, lowering the risk of clots and embolisms.
 People with a blood disorder or taking other supplements or prescriptions for blood-thinning agents should not take this supplement unless at the direction of their doctor.

 Safflower has been an important crop historically in various parts of the world.
-It was used as a dye in ancient Egypt and especially important in funeral rituations.
+It was used as a dye in ancient Egypt and especially important in funeral rituals.
 It served cosmetic purposes, too, including being charged to make the ubiquitous black kohl eyeliner.

 One very interesting fact about safflower is that it’s where we get the term “red tape” meant to refer to bureaucracy.
 In the 16th Century, the British dyed document bindings with safflower.
 It was meant to make people think twice before tampering with legal documents and to show proof of tampering were it to happen.